 - What do the error codes and messages mean?
 What can I do?

-- If you're using an NVIDIA® graphics card, open the NVIDIA Control Panel, and go to Manage 3D settings.
-In the Global Settings tab, set Preferred graphics processor to High-performance NVIDIA processor.
+Note: If you're using an NVIDIA graphics card, on your computer, open the NVIDIA Control Panel.
+Under 3D Settings, click Manage 3D settings.
+In the Global Settings tab, look for Power management mode, and then set it to Prefer maximum performance.